blitz-js/blitz/USER_GUIDE.md

 Run any needed migrations via Prisma 2 and generate Prisma Client

+#### `blitz db introspect`

+Will introspect the database defined in `db/schema.prisma` and automatically generate a complete `schema.prisma` file for you.
+Lastly, it'll generate Prisma Client.

 #### `blitz db studio`

 Open the Prisma Studio UI at [http://localhost:5555](http://localhost:5555) so you can easily see and change data in your database.